home | what's new | other sitescontact | about

 But only he who sees takes off his shoes

 Editor's Note: This article is part of a series; see the 8 link-icons below - each is best reviewed within a wide corpus of knowledge.
-My research, for 55 years, attempts to get at what's real and true.
+My research, for nearly 60 years, attempts to get at what's real and true.
 Concerning priority of the topics, there's a song-lyric, "love changes everything" - so it is with the scientific evidence of the afterlife; its reality changes everything.

 Afterlife Bible Hell God